Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 What to do: Getting full credit for your deductible sounds great, right?
 There are many contractors who actually tempt you with this offer to get you to sign with them, but, keep in mind this could be illegal and probably a sign that the contractor is not on the up and up.

-What to do: During the inspection, be extra attentive to their assessment.
+What to do: During the inspection, be extra attentive to the contractor’s assessment.
 And it’s always a good idea to get more than one estimate.
 Some contractors will even go so far as to target the elderly and perform inspections in places of their homes where they can’t easily access, like crawl spaces.
-This is an easy way for a contractor to get away with fraud and taking someone’s money.
+This is an easy way for a contractor to get away with fraud and scamming someone out of money.

 What to do: Go with a local contractor with a known track record to avoid these “storm chasers”.
 You can check with the Better Business Bureau or ask within the community for references and recommendations.